 This area, located six miles south of Salem, is the site of the Teegarden covered bridge.
 At one time, a small community was here, and a mill sat by the iron bridge just north of the covered bridge.

 The bridge is maintained by the county, and at present, only a small picnic area is maintained.
 The land is owned by the Salem Utilities Department, but the picnic area is maintained by the Parks & Recreation Department.
 Future plans for the area include hiking, picnic space, camping, and other outdoor recreational activities.
 The land follows the Middle Fork Little Beaver Creek from near State Route 45 to the pumping station.

-Cold Run Reservoir (aka Salem City Lake) is Salem's main water supply and also a source of recreation.
-Projects on the land are operated by the Parks and Recreation Department, under the supervision of the Utilities Department.
+Cold Run Reservoir (aka Salem City Lake) is owned by the Salem Utility Department and is also a source of recreation.
+Projects on the land are operated by the Parks and Recreation Department, under the supervision of the Salem Utilities Department.